This policy applies to business that meet the following criteria.

 Compliance timelines

-• January 1, 2026: The first climate-related financial risk report is due, with subsequent reports required biennially.
+• January 1, 2026: First required financial risk report due

 Disclosure requirements